AmethystDev2713/Lets-Make-A-CPU/README.md

 ![Transistor](Images/Transistor.png "Transistor")

 This is an NPN Transistor.
-All these marvels of engineering are is simple switches.
+Transistors of any kind are electronically controlled switches.
 As you can see above, the Transistor has 3 legs or wires comming out of it, a base, collector, and emitter.

 **Base:** If a small amout of power/electricity is applied to this leg, the transistor turns on, and lets any current coming into the collector to flow out of the emitter

 **Collector:** This is the transistor's input.
 If the base is on, but there is no electricity coming from the collector, there will be no output through the emitter

 **Emitter:** This is the transistor's output.
 The only way to get output from a transistor is to have electricity flowing to the base, and the collector.
 Think of the base and collector as 2 people, and the emitter like a box which needs 2 people to lift it, signaling an output.
-If there is a single person, the box can’t be lifted.
+If there is a single person, the box can't be lifted.
 If both people are there, the box can be lifted, which translates to an output at the emitter of the transistor.

-While this might seem simple and useless, I'm about to explain why this invention is such a breakthrough, aside from it being it to operate at near the speed of light and being so simple that it can be manufactures to be so small, you need a microscope to see it.
+While this might seem simple and useless, I'm about to explain why this invention is significant, aside from it being it to operate at near the speed of light and being so simple that it can be manufactures to be so small, you need a microscope to see it.
 Seriously, the millions and even billions of transistors that make up a CPU, are only a few ATOMS wide!
 Isn't that incredible?

 Anyways, the reason why transistors are 98% of the whole CPU, is because their bases, collectors, and emitters can be arranged in certain ways to make what are called "Logic Gates".
 They perform what are called Boolean operations, whose only two possible inputs and outputs are on and off.
 This is also explained better in the video by In One Lesson.
 Here are a few examples: AND, OR, NOT